-When you see them having fun at practice, you’ll know that signing them up was a good decision.
-And when you think of all the other benefits, you’ll know it was a great one.
-While your young players are out on the field showing their skills, they’re also learning positive exercise, nutrition, and character habits.
+When you see them having fun at practice, you know signing them up was a good decision.
+And when you think of all the other benefits, you know it was a great one.
+While your young players are out on the field showing off their skills, they’re also learning positive exercise, nutrition, and character habits.
 That’s why Publix proudly supports youth soccer.

 If you’re not yet a soccer parent, register your kids today!
 When fitness is fun for them, the future will be full of victories.